Canada–China relations: Pierre Trudeau Era and the Late Cultural Revolution (1968-1976)

+During the remainder of the Cultural Revolution, the two countries continued to increase favourable relations.
+An official Canadian trade exhibition opened in Beijing in 1972 produced a windfall for Canadian business and for bilateral relations.
+Additionally, Canadian wheat markets continued to be supported by Chinese demand.
+The two nations also agreed "to exchange engineers and scientists as part of a foreign exchange programme."
+In October 1973, Pierre Trudeau became the first Canadian Prime Minister to pay an official visit to the PRC, meeting Chairman of the Chinese Communist Party Mao Zedong.
+In that year, the trade balance was heavily weighted in Canada's favour.
+Upon Trudeau's return, he remarked on "his own empathy for China's revolution and some of the accomplishments of its Communist leaders."

+Another development came in 1973, when Canada and China agreed on a bilateral "family reunification agreement" which sought to allow multinational families split between Canada and China to reunify.
+The agreement followed a 1972 change in PRC policy, by which authorities would "assist, rather than deter, people who desired to emigrate."
+Both governments were highly conducive towards the agreement, demonstrated by "Beijing's surprising initiative in pursuing the accord" and Canadian officials willingness to accept PRC migrants.

 The Canadian government was optimistic about the PRC's market-oriented reforms of the 1970s and 1980s, but it was difficult to see much substantial improvement as the Cultural Revolution raged.

+Late Pierre Trudeau and Brian Mulroney Era

 In October 1983, the Foreign Minister of the PRC Wu Xueqian visited Canada and signed the Agreement on Developing Cooperation between China and Canada.

 In 1984, Chinese Premier Zhao Ziyang visited the second Trudeau government six months before it fell, and became the first Chinese Communist Party senior leader to address Parliament of Canada.
 Zhao signed the Agreement on the Protection of Investment between China and Canada.
 Zhao would later be subject to 15 years of house arrest until his death, because he opposed the Tiananmen Square crackdown in 1989.

 In May 1986, the Mulroney government in China signed with Zhao the Agreement on Prevention of Double Taxation and Tax Evasions between China and Canada.